jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 fringe-free condition.

-Low magnification montages were used to find lamella and lamella that were sufficently thin and free of contamination were selected for automated data collection.
+Low magnification montages were used to find lamella and lamella that were sufficiently thin and free of contamination were selected for automated data collection.
 The corners of the lamella were manually annotated in SerialEM and translated into Beam-Imageshift values using SerialEm calibration.
 A hexagonal patter of beam-imageshift positions was calculated that covered the area between